EducationalTestingService/prmse-simulations/README.md

 # PRMSE Simulations

-This repository contains the simulation code underlying the paper *Using PRMSE to evaluate automated scoring systems in the presence of label noise* published at the 15th [ACL BEA workshop](https://sig-edu.org/bea/current) in 2020.
+This repository contains the simulation code underlying the paper Loukina, A., Madnani, N. Cahill, A., Johnson, M.S., Riordan, B., and McCaffrey, D.F. [*Using PRMSE to evaluate automated scoring systems in the presence of label noise*](https://www.aclweb.org/anthology/2020.bea-1.2/), Proceedings of the Fifteenth Workshop on Innovative Use of NLP for Building Educational Applications, Seattle, 2020.
+18--29.

 ## Getting Started